Skip to content

 Richard

 This guide shows you how to manage PowerShell execution policies on Windows 11.
-These settings work for both standard Windows PowerShell and PowerShell Core.
+These settings apply to both the standard Windows PowerShell and PowerShell Core.

 Windows 11 blocks scripts to prevent malicious code from running automatically.
-This PowerShell security model acts as a barrier, ensuring that only trusted or verified scripts execute.
-By default, the system prevents unauthorized script execution to protect your computer from potential threats and accidental damage.
+This PowerShell security model acts as a barrier, ensuring only trusted or verified scripts execute.
+By default, the system prevents unauthorized script execution.
+This protects your computer from potential threats and accidental damage.

 What happens when you change the execution policy?

-When you modify the execution policy, you alter the rules governing which scripts can run on your system.
-Changing these settings can either tighten security or open your computer to risks.
-Always ensure you understand the implications before lowering your security posture.
+When you modify the execution policy, you change the rules for which scripts can run on your system.
+Altering these settings can either strengthen security or expose your computer to risks.
+Always make sure you understand the implications before lowering your security posture.

 Understanding PowerShell Execution Policies